Press Releases 2025

 Assistant State’s Attorneys Daniela Chavez and Adrienne Ferrell are prosecuting this matter.

-“This is an outrageously sad case involving the loss of a one-year-old baby.
+“This is an unfortunate case involving the loss of a one-year-old baby.
 We express our deepest condolences to the victim’s family.
-We are thankful to Montgomery County Police for their thorough investigation and to our prosecution team for their pursuit of justice on behalf of this innocent child,” said State’s Attorney John McCarthy.
+We are thankful to Montgomery County Police for their thorough investigation and our prosecution team for their pursuit of justice on behalf of this innocent child,” said State’s Attorney John McCarthy.

 12-Year Sentence for Defendant in Possession of Over 2,000 Fentanyl Pills